robtweed/mg-showcase/TUTORIAL-MGDBX-BUN.md

 *glsdb* has been designed to be JavaScript-centric, abstracting the underlying YottaDB and/or IRIS databases as persistent JSON stores: in effect creating persistent JavaScript objects that can closely mimic the behaviour of in-memory JavaScript objects.

-In the next document, we'll look at how you can use *glsdb* instead of the underlying *mg-dbx-napi* interface within a Fastify back-end.
+In the next document, we'll look at how you can use *glsdb* instead of the underlying *mg-dbx-napi* interface within a Bun.serve back-end.

 ----